 DH: What made you donate the pictures to the Monument?

 SW: I gave Duane [Superintendent of Tonto NM] copies years ago.
 I figured he'd want some record of how the place used to look before all of the stabilization.

-DH: You were the Tonto National Forest archaeologist for over 40 years.
+DH: You were the Tonto National Forest archeologist for over 40 years.
 Did your grandfather or his photographs play a role in your career choice?

 SW: Yeah, I suppose he/they did- a sort of family connection to the history and prehistory of the Tonto Basin.

-DH: What was it like working as an archaeologist in an area that so many people, including your grandfather, visit for the cultural and historical resources?
+DH: What was it like working as an archeologist in an area that so many people, including your grandfather, visit for the cultural and historical resources?

 SW: Hard to put into words really, but it was satisfying enough to keep me there for a few years...
-Working on [Tonto National Monument] as an archaeologist is sort of like a dream job in many ways- the best, most interesting archaeology in the southwest (in my humble opinion) and great opportunities for public engagement and interpretation.
+Working on [Tonto National Monument] as an archeologist is sort of like a dream job in many ways- the best, most interesting archeology in the southwest (in my humble opinion) and great opportunities for public engagement and interpretation.